SPLED461:

 image of kids throwing soccer ball

 Next, your text discusses social differences related to ASD.
-Individuals with ASD may have deficits in what has been called theory of mind.
-This is sometimes referred to as mind blindness.
-Mind blindness is the inability of the individual to take the perspective of someone else.
-Much like the Greek word auto, which means being involved in oneself, individuals with ASD might not understand what others are thinking or perceiving or that their perceptions might differ from others'.
-For example, if they're frustrated with something, they assume that everyone else is frustrated with it as well.
-If they are okay with things, they assume everyone else is as well.
+Some individuals with ASD may have difficulty being able to take the perspective of someone else and misread emotions, or cues.
+Much like the Greek root word auto, which relates to self, individuals with ASD might not understand what others are thinking or perceiving or that their perceptions might differ from others' perspectives.
+For example, for some people, if they're frustrated with something, they might assume that everyone else is frustrated with it as well.
+Likewise, some people with ASD who may feel okay with things might assume everyone else is as well.

 Joint Attention

-Along with deficits in theory of mind are deficits in joint attention.
+Along with challenges in taking the perspective of another, another social challenge people with ASD may experience liesin joint attention.
 Joint attention is the ability to share an experience.
-For example, as you watch TV, you say to your friend across the room, “Oh my gosh, that's funny—look at that!”
-You look at the other person; they look and are laughing too.
-You have just jointly shared in an experience.
+For example, as you watch TV, you might say to your friend across the room, “Oh that's funny—look at that!”
+You may look at the other person, they look and laugh along as well.
+You have both just jointly shared an experience.

 Video 1.4, Length: 00:02:50, Joint Attention Test Video Transcript